 Balance transfer kiting

-A credit score is a number assigned to you between 300 and 850 that summarizes your financial health.
+A credit score is a number assigned to you 300 and higher that summarizes your financial health.
 Anytime you apply for a loan or credit card, lenders check your score to determine your rate, with the higher scores getting the best rate.
 Sometimes you can be turned down for a loan if your score is too low.
 The most widely used score is distributed by FICO, the credit rating agency.
-It determines your score based on factors like payment history, age of credit and debt-to-income ratio, among other things.
+It determines your score based on factors like payment history, age of credit and debt-to-income ratio.

 No-fee balance transfer card